Limited Linguistic Diversity in Embodied AI Datasets: Datasets

 To investigate the linguistic characteristics of data used to train VLA models, we analyze a set of datasets drawn primarily from the OXE collection, which are among the most widely used sources for VLA training \cite{kim2024openvla, openxembodiment, intelligence2025pi05visionlanguageactionmodelopenworld}.
 OXE contains over 40 datasets with language annotations; we therefore focus on a representative subset chosen to balance (i) relevance/usage in the literature (e.g., citation frequency and common inclusion in training or selection pipelines), (ii) scale (sufficient episodes for stable estimates), and (iii) coverage of distinct linguistic regimes (templated vs. natural, open-ended instructions).
 An overview is provided in Table~\ref{tab-eai-datasets-overview}, with further details in Section~\ref{sec:vla-datasets}.

-As many of the computed metrics are difficult to interpret in isolation, we include additional reference datasets to contextualize the results: robotics datasets that are not typically used to train generalist VLA models but place greater emphasis on language, and (in selected experiments) instruction-tuning and NLU datasets from outside robotics.
+As many of the computed metrics are difficult to interpret in isolation, we include additional reference datasets to contextualize the results: robotics datasets that are not typically used to train generalist VLA models but place greater emphasis on language, and (in selected experiments) instruction-tuning datasets from outside robotics.
 These references are not intended to define “ideal” properties; rather, they serve as anchors for interpreting the linguistic characteristics of existing VLA training corpora.
+In non-robotics instruction-following datasets, "commands" refer to individual sentence examples.